Financial Assistance Information

 Office Location: UHB 1015

-The UIS Office of Financial Assistance coordinates federal, state, institutional, and private financial aid programs.
+The University of Illinois Office of Financial Assistance coordinates federal, state, institutional, and private financial aid programs.
 Assistance is available in the form of grants, tuition waivers, assistantships, scholarships, loans, part-time employment, and military/veteran benefits.

 Student Application and Eligibility Information